A Sliced Learning Framework for Online Disturbance Identification in Quadrotor SO(3) Attitude Control: Conclusion

 \section{Conclusion}

-This work fills a longstanding gap in embedded learning-based flight control by demonstrating a 400Hz online learning controller running on \textit{STM32}-based microcontrollers.
+This work fills a longstanding gap in embedded learning-based flight control by demonstrating a 400 Hz online learning controller running on \textit{STM32}-based microcontrollers.
 Prior to this, online learning in quadrotor control was typically considered computationally expensive and thus relied heavily on high-performance external platforms such as \textit{NVIDIA Jetson} boards or ground computers.
-By contrast, our approach takes a divide-and-conquer (``slices") perspective.
-Instead of relying on black-box deep neural networks (DNN), we construct multiple transparent shallow neural networks (SNN).
-This design enables a lightweight and interpretable online learning method suitable for safety-critical applications and resource-constrained embedded deployment.

-\textbf{\textit{Open Questions:}} In real-world experiments, only 5 neurons in each neural network ``slice" achieved adequate learning performance.
-However, the resulting error ball is noticeably larger than that observed in simulation (see Figs.~\ref{Experiment1} and \ref{Experiment2}).
-This discrepancy is likely due to practical factors such as sensor noise and gyro bias, which poses the following open questions.

-\textit{(1) How can we further reduce the size of the error ball in real-world scenarios?
-Is increasing the number of neurons sufficient?} \textit{(2) Can the idea of dimension decomposition be applied to offline training and inference for better performance?}

-\textbf{\textit{Future Work:}} In the current state, existing state-of-the-art methods were excluded from direct comparison, as their dependency on high-performance computing platforms makes them inappropriate as fair baselines for our embedded approach.
-However, we plan to develop a 12-slice SANM with more neurons for position and attitude control on $\mathbf{SE}(3)$, and examine whether our lightweight controller on microcontrollers demonstrates a performance advantage, even over methods executed on more powerful computing platforms.
+In addition, SANM provides a theoretical guarantee of exponential convergence to an arbitrarily small ball under time-varying disturbances within the identification region, and the convergence rate is explicitly shown to be tunable.
+This represents a clear step beyond the conventional uniform ultimate boundedness (UUB)-type results commonly reported in state-of-the-art geometric control literature (e.g., \cite{2021 Geometric Adaptive Control With Neural Networks for a Quadrotor in Wind Fields}, \cite{2025 High Maneuverability and Efficiency Control for Hybrid Quadrotor With All-Moving Wings in SE(3) Based on Deep Reinforcement Learning}, \cite{2025 L1Adaptive Augmentation of Geometric Control for Agile Quadrotors With Performance Guarantees}).
+These stem from the \textit{$\mathbf{SO}(3)$-Preserving}, \textit{Geometry Consistency} properties and the universal approximation capability, revealing the significant potential of \textit{Sliced Learning} for online disturbance identification in quadrotor geometric control.
+Moreover, grounded in the \textit{subspace sharing}, the framework offers substantial extensibility for further development across the geometric control community.

+\textbf{\textit{Future Work:}} Building upon the current formulation, a natural extension of the proposed SANM module is toward a 12-slice SANM design on $\mathbf{SE}(3)$.
+Specifically, the six-degree-of-freedom (6-DoF) rigid-body motion can be decomposed into three translational axes and three rotational axes, totaling six groups of dual slices, thereby enabling simultaneous compensation of both the position and attitude loops.
+A full-state version of SANM \cite{2025 Robustness Enhancement for Multi-Quadrotor Centralized Transportation System via Online Tuning and Learning}, \cite{2025 Online Identification using Adaptive Laws and Neural Networks for Multi-Quadrotor Centralized Transportation System} has also been preliminarily examined in centralized multi-quadrotor transportation, where it acts as a compensator for payload control.